Full Article

 If you are budgeting for dental software based on the monthly subscription price, you are seeing less than 40% of the picture.
-The license or subscription fee -- the number vendors love to quote -- represents a minority of what you will actually spend over the lifetime of the system.
+The license or subscription fee -- the number vendors lead with -- represents a minority of what you will actually invest over the lifetime of the system.

 The rest?
 Implementation.
 Training.
 Data migration.
 IT support.
 Integration fees.
-Productivity losses during transition.
+Productivity adjustments during transition.
 Opportunity cost.

-This guide breaks down every component of dental software TCO so you can make an honest comparison between platforms -- not just on sticker price, but on what they will actually cost your practice over five years.
+This guide breaks down every component of dental software TCO so you can make a well-informed comparison between platforms -- not just on sticker price, but on what they will actually cost your practice over five years.

 Research across the software industry consistently shows that purchase price represents less than 40% of total cost over a system's lifecycle.
 In dental software specifically, implementation costs alone represent 43% of total spending.
 For on-premise installations, the software price can represent less than 10% of the total system cost.